The 2026 Moving Cycle Has Already Started: What Listing Data Says About Where Your Next 90 Days of Revenue Live

 - Track replies for two weeks.
 Adjust your filter, your offer, and your follow-up cadence based on what comes back.

 If you do that for ten consecutive weeks heading into peak, you will have rewritten how your June and July fill.
-The 14% lift NAR is forecasting will go to the operators who showed up first.
+The 2026 lift will go to the operators who showed up first.